Men, Make Your Health a Priority

 A blood pressure check by a health professional is easy and painless – and important.
 High blood pressure (also called hypertension) doesn’t always have warning signs or symptoms.
 Get yours tested at least every two years starting at age 18.

-If your blood pressure is high, or you have certain risk factors, your doctor may recommend more frequent checks.
+If your blood pressure is high, or you have certain risk factors, your doctor may suggest more frequent checks.
 Talk with your doctor about ways to keep yours in check.

-Men over the age of 35 should get a regular cholesterol test.
+Men over 35 should get their cholesterol tested regularly.
 If you are at risk for heart disease, a doctor may advise you to start earlier.
-Family genetics, your own medical history of heart issues, and working in a high-stress environment are some of the risk factors.
+Family genetics, your own medical history of heart issues, and the amount of stress in your life are some of the risk factors.

 Type 2 Diabetes